techstartucalgary/tsu-website/contribution-guidelines.md

 1. Clone the repository to your local machine.
 2. Make sure you're on our `main` branch: `git checkout main`.
-3. Pull our latest changes so that you are up to date with the branch: `git pull origin main`.
+3. Pull our latest changes so that you are up-to-date with the branch: `git pull origin main`.
+4. Create a `.env.local` in the root of the project.
+Add the following `REACT_APP_PIC_API_URL=https://tsu-server.vercel.app/api` Or to connect to the local server `REACT_APP_PIC_API_URL=http://localhost:3001/api/`
-4. Create and switch to your own branch (which should be a descriptive name of your feature change): `git checkout -b your-name/name-of-feature-change`.
+5. Create and switch to your own branch (which should be a descriptive name of your feature change): `git checkout -b your-name/name-of-feature-change`.
-5. Make your code changes.
+6. Make your code changes.
-6. Add all your changed files: `git add --all`.
+7. Add all your changed files: `git add --all`.
 Alternatively, you can add selected files as well.
-7. Sign off and commit your changes along with a short and informative description of changes : `git commit -s`.
+8. Sign off and commit your changes along with a short and informative description of changes : `git commit -s`.
-8. Push your changes to your remote branch: `git push origin name-of-feature-change`.
+9. Push your changes to your remote branch: `git push origin name-of-feature-change`.
-9. Create new pull request on GitHub.
+10. Create new pull request on GitHub.
 Make sure to set your target branch to `dev`, assign yourself as the assignee, and include a brief description of your changes.
-10. Once your PR has been created, go to your issue, click on "Linked pull requests", and select your PR to link to your issue.
+11. Once your PR has been created, go to your issue, click on "Linked pull requests", and select your PR to link to your issue.
 You can refer to this [past PR](https://github.com/Tech-Start-UCalgary/tsu-website/pull/303) as an example.
-11. Add all relevant reviewers to your PR; at minimum this should include the Presidents, VP Communications, VP Development, any any relevant active contributors.
+12. Add all relevant reviewers to your PR; at minimum this should include the Presidents, VP Communications, VP Development, any relevant active contributors.
 You will be able to merge your PR once you receive at least 2 approvals from your reviewers.
-12. Vercel will automatically host your branch so everyone can test it.
+13. Vercel will automatically host your branch, so everyone can test it.
 Please ensure you do thorough testing to catch any bugs.
-13. An admin will review and deploy your changes to the website by pushing your changes from your branch to the `main` branch.
+14. An admin will review and deploy your changes to the website by pushing your changes from your branch to the `main` branch.
-14. After you have merged your PR to `main`, please delete your remote branch.
+15. After you have merged your PR to `main`, please delete your remote branch.

 ## 🧪 How to Build, Test, and Run